-Project Phase: Completion
+Project Phase: Completion Objective/Strategic Directions

 Encourage conservation of heritage properties in the CIP area.
-Alignment with Strategic Goal for a Vibrant and Growing Economy and an

-Exceptional Quality of Life.
+Alignment with Strategic Goal for a Vibrant and Growing Economy and an Exceptional Quality of Life.

+Percentage of Eligible Cost Maximum Amount

+Covered

-Maximum Amount 10-40% annually for up to 10 years
+Tax rebate equal to the amount of the municipal portion of the resulting property tax increase 10-40% annually for up to 10 years